 The dies are of cast steel, hardened and tempered, and usually are capable of striking from 50-100 thousand pieces before failure.
 In some instances, however, dies have struck as many as 500,000 pieces satisfactorily.

-1912, investigated the annealing of coinage All sovereign dies for Pretoria, and for alloys, and concluded that metals and all other branches of the Royal Mint, are alloys when hardened by rolling are in an unstable condition at ordinary tempera-I made from a "master" punch in the
+All sovereign dies for Pretoria, and for all other branches of the Royal Mint, are made from a "master" punch in the